Skip to content

 As Cygnet Bay is situated in the Kimberley, visitors will experience the wet season or the dry season.
 The dry season is April-November and during this season the temperature is mild and ideal for holiday-goers!
 The wet season is December-March and is very hot and humid.
 During this season insects are abundant so we recommend guests bring extra insect repellent.

-Check-in is from 2pm and Check-out is by 10am.
+Accommodation check-in is from 2pm, camp/van site check-in is from 11am and Check-out is by 10am.
 We cannot guarantee any early check-in requests, however guests arriving early are free to use the pool, restaurant and join a tour.
 Guests should check at reception on arrival and may be checked in early if their room/site is ready for check-in.
+Sorry, we cannot accommodate late check-out requests.

 Some Pearl Farm Discovery Tours can be booked on arrival, but we recommend booking in advance to secure your favoured tour and time slot.
 Our Sea Safari’s are tidal dependant and should be booked in advance as spaces are limited.
 Book your tours here.